G2E Biomass Gasification Plant

 Watch the demonstration centers with the 4 gasifiers in Mexico City.

-Depends on the type of primary fuel and technology modifications made.
+Schematic of the G2E Biomass Gasification Plant (can vary depending on type of primary fuel used and technology modifications made).

 There are some potential dangers operating the biomass plant: noise, hazardous waste material disposal, voltage.